oracle/tribuo-site/README.md

 ## To test locally

-If you've run the import scripts above, you're ready to try testing the site.
 The first time you check out the code, you'll want to install the dependencies with

 ```console